THE LEGENDARY... JON DEREK

-Sadly, in the summer of 2011, Jon was diagnosed with lung cancer and passed away just a few months later.
+In the summer of 2011, one of Britain's most iconic country music artists, JON DEREK was diagnosed with lung cancer.
+He sadly passed away just a few months later.
 When the news broke, tributes poured in from a number of friends, fans and associates from right across the globe.
-It soon became apparent just how greatly admired, respected and loved he was.
+It soon became apparent just how greatly admired he was. (see Tributes)

 Gone, but not forgotten - Jon Derek's legacy lives on.
 In 2012, he received a posthumous accolade when he was inducted into the British Country Music Hall of Fame.
 The award is presented for excellence in their craft, for the services to the advancement of Country Music in Great Britain and in recognition of outstanding contributions, leadership and service to the British Country Music industry.

 This website has been put together in memory of 'Britain's Foremost Country Music Pioneer'.

 In a career which began in 1958 and spanned almost 50 years - Jon Derek was, more often than not, billed either as a solo entertainer or, together with his famed band Country Fever on a never ending list of top shows and festivals.
 Delving into the archives, a couple of write-ups stood out which, I think you will agree, they say it all...

 "Jon Derek has been one of Great Britain's most famous names on the Country Music scene since the year 1200 BC.
 Now that is not strictly true, but it just seems that way to anyone who knows anything about the music, because the name Country Fever has become synonymous with Country Music throughout recent history in these islands, and therefore, with the title 'Country Fever' goes the name 'Jon Derek'.
 And with the name Jon Derek goes 'Country Music' and with Country Music goes 'Country Fever', now where was I?